thepanacealab/covid19_twitter/README.md

 ## Latest Updates:

+5/28/20 - Daily data (under the /dailies/ folder) has been added for 5/27 and 5/26, note that some tweets will bleed into the following day due to different timezones captured.

 5/26/20 - Daily data (under the /dailies/ folder) has been added for 5/25 and 5/24, note that some tweets will bleed into the following day due to different timezones captured.

 5/24/20 - Version 11.0 of the dataset has been released.
 It can be found in: https://doi.org/10.5281/zenodo.3723939.
 This incorporates all the dailies until 5/23 and version 10.0 of the dataset.
 Dailies have been added for 5/23, 5/22, and 5/21 in the dailies folder.
 We made it to 336 Million tweets in this version of the dataset.